nemathahmed/answer_deduction/index.md

 ## Problem Definition

 Our aim here is to leverage the power of Machine Learning and Natural Language Processing to create a model that deducts the answer when given a passage and also identifies if a question is unanswerable.
 We plan to develop an ensemble model which successfully accomplishes the task and gives reliable answers to the questions asked from the comprehension.
-Our proposed approach will be to innovate different modules in our architectureby taking inspiration from state of the art architectures.
+Our proposed approach will be to innovate different modules in our architecture by taking inspiration from state of the art architectures.